Heather Croall: Accolades

+In 2024 Heather Croall AM was awarded an Order of Australia for her services to the Arts and Film.
+She won the Festival Management CEO of the Year 2022 (Australia) as voted by CEO Monthly magazine.

+In 2023 Heather Croall was named SA Person of the Year at the SALIFE Absolute Best Awards.

 In 2020 Heather Croall won the Leadership Award at the SA Woman Awards and in 2021, Croall was nominated as Leader of the Year in the South Australian Woman of the Year Awards.

 In 2015 Croall received Sheffield Doc/Fest's Inspiration Award.
 In 2021 Croall was awarded the Superhero Award at the DocEdge Festival in New Zealand.

 In 2014 Croall was awarded an Honorary Doctorate from Sheffield Hallam University.

 The Alliance of Women Film Journalists named Croall 2013's Ambassador of Women's Films for her work "to boost documentary film and open opportunities for women filmmakers", and in 2011 Croall was named a trailblazer by Realscreen.

+Croall was appointed a Member of the Order of Australia in the 2024 Australia Day Honours for "significant service to the performing arts, as an administrator, advocate and film maker".

 Media appearances

 She has appeared on BBC Two's The Review Show and BBC Radio 4's The Media Show.